Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ## NOTICE
 ### <mark>Press Q to properly stop `MIT-web-launcher.ps1`.</mark>

-### I will try to add Intel GPU support to MIT since it's not supported by default.
-But it may not work properly as I don't have the GPU to test it with.
-I only have tested GPU Mode with someone's AMD RX 7800 XT with trials and errors before success X'D.
+### <mark>I have added Intel GPU support, but it may not work properly, if at all, as I don't have the GPU to test it with.
+I only have tested GPU Mode with someone's AMD RX 7800 XT with trials and errors before success X'D.</mark>

 ### Some things have been changed and fixed, so it's recommended to update to newer components.
 See the [UPDATE section for more info](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).